Emoun/racp/src/main.md

 ### Column description:

-- Dec: The decimal encoding of the character.
+- **Dec**: The decimal encoding of the character.
-- Hex: The hexadecimal encoding of the character.
+- **Hex**: The hexadecimal encoding of the character.
-- Bin: The binary encoding of the character.
+- **Bin**: The binary encoding of the character.
-- Symbol: Unique symbol representing the character.
+- **Symbol**: Unique symbol representing the character.
-- ASCII: A set of ASCII characters that map to a RACP character.
+- **ASCII**: A set of ASCII characters that map to a RACP character.
 These are designed to allow for characters to be written in ASCII and then converted to RACP using an automated tool, and vice versa.
-- Graphics: Proposed graphical representation of the character on-screen.
+- **Graphics**: Proposed graphical representation of the character on-screen.
-- Description: Short description.
+- **Description**: Short description.
 See next section for more information on specific topics.

 Dec | Hex | Bin | Symbol | ASCII | Graphics | Description
 :---:|:---:|:----:|:---:|:---:|:---:|:------